rmind/rvault/README.md

 **rvault** is a secure and authenticated store for secrets (passwords, keys, certificates) and small documents.
 It uses _envelope encryption_ with one-time password (OTP) authentication.
+The vault can be operated as a filesystem in userspace.

 It is written in C11 and distributed under the 2-clause BSD license.
 Available on: Linux and MacOS.